thunderrabbit/robnugen-journal-entries/2018/04/04mt3-stopped-the-madness.md

 chopstick poking off the edge of the track should do something.
-It ended up knocking over a bridge, which knocked the switch into fast mode which caused some havoc including Candy Cane Mom and Green Cutter to lean toward the center of the stage to offset centrifigual force due to the rotational velocity.
+It ended up knocking over a bridge, which knocked the switch into fast mode which caused some havoc including Candy Cane Mom and Green Cutter to lean toward the center of the stage to offset centrifugal force due to the rotational velocity.
 (I think my terms are correct here).

 Once the stage was stopped, they fell on their faces, and the large